 In order to provide every parent with an offer of one single place the Authority works with the Governing Bodies of the Voluntary Aided primary schools / Catholic Voluntary Academies within the Doncaster area, including St. Peter's Catholic Primary School.
-Details of the coordinated scheme can be obtained from the Authority.
+Details of the co-ordinated scheme can be obtained from the Authority.

-The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the coordination of admission arrangements during the normal admission round3.
-The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September 2023.

-The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").
+The Governing Body of St Francis Catholic Multi Academy Trust is the admissions authority and has responsibility for admissions to this school.
+The Local Authority undertakes the coordination of admission arrangements during the normal admission round.
+The Governing Body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September 2024.
+The Governing Body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").

-Applications are made by the completion of the COMMON APPLICATION FORM and the Diocese of Hallam ADDITIONAL INFORMATION FORM both of which are to be found in the LA ADMISSION BOOKLET.
+Applications are made by the completion of the Common Application Form and the Diocese of Hallam Additional Information Form both of which are to be found in the Local Authority Admission Booklet/Website.